Note: This story contains expletives further down.

 Detectives were able to gather key forensic evidence that will be analyzed for DNA.

 On March 15, Circuit Judge Dennis Craig signed a warrant for Medders’s arrest.
 At 7 p.m.
-Wednesday, Flagler County Sheriff’s deputy George Hristakopoulos served the warrant to Medders at his house and booked him at the Flagler County jail.
+Wednesday, Flagler County Sheriff’s detective George Hristakopoulos served the warrant to Medders at his house and booked him at the Flagler County jail.
 His initial bond had been set at $150,000, according to a sheriff’s release issued Wednesday evening.
 After his first appearance before a judge this morning, the bond was doubled, to $300,000.